Vladimir Bobri: Career

 Bobri continued his study of the guitar.
 In 1936, he and a small group began meeting informally, forming the first major classical guitar society in New York City, the New York Society of the Classic Guitar.

 "The Society's beginnings were somewhat modest, but Bobri, through a seemingly small act, would ensure the Society's preeminence for decades to come," wrote Lester S. Long in NYlon Review, the official newsletter of the New York City Classical Guitar Society:

 An illustrator by trade, Bobri presented Andrés Segovia with an offer to paint his portrait.
 Segovia accepted.
 In the process the pair began a decade-long friendship and Segovia accepted the position of honorary president of the Society.
 Already a star in Europe and starting his career in the United States, Segovia would be no mere figurehead; instead, he would influence the artistic direction of the Society for nearly 50 years as chairman of the advisory committee.

 In 1946, the society began publishing The Guitar Review.
 Bobri served as editor and art director of the quarterly magazine until 1985.

 As well as designing a number of album covers for Segovia recordings, Bobri wrote and illustrated the influential book, The Segovia Technique (1972).

 In 1972, Bobri was decorated with the Cross of Isabel la Catolica with the rank of Knight-Commander, recognizing his lifelong achievements as a designer, painter, art director, composer, and writer, and his use of those talents to increase awareness of Spanish culture.
 The award was presented by the consul general of Spain in New York, at a ceremony attended by Spanish dignitaries including Andrés Segovia.

+Personal life and death

-On November 3, 1986, Vladimir Bobri lost his life in a house fire, one that consumed the house he designed, built and lived in with his second wife, Margaret Garcia, for nearly 50 years, together with his art, correspondence and collection of guitars.
+On November 3, 1986, Vladimir Bobri lost his life in a house fire in Rosendale, New York, one that consumed the house he designed, built and lived in with his second wife, Margaret Rinaudo Garcia, for nearly 50 years, together with his art, correspondence and collection of guitars.
 Introducing a memorial tribute in its Winter 1987 issue, The Guitar Review wrote, "In the midst of our inability to accept so great a loss, we are seduced by a possible validity in the old Viking philosophy: the belief that the helmsman and his pyre are sent resurrected into the unknown, to sail the sea of eternity.
 May we hope it's true that our dear friend Bobri has indeed embarked on that mythical journey, still in possession of all he took with him."

+Archival collection

+While most of Bobri's possessions were destroyed in the fire that took his life, a small archive of photographs from his trip to Spain in 1971 and 1972 when he visited his friend Andrés Segovia are preserved in Special Collections and Archives at the University Library at California State University, Northridge as part of the International Guitar Research Archive.